 Diaphragm Rubber Grommet

-Diaphragm rubber grommets feature a thin, flexible membrane that allows cables or tools to pass through while maintaining a seal.
-Made from silicone for flexibility or FKM for chemical resistance, they are ideal for applications requiring sealed access points, such as pumps, valves, and instrumentation.
-Their unique sealing capability sets them apart among different types of rubber grommets for precision applications.
+Diaphragm grommets feature a thin, flexible membrane that allows cables or tools to pass while maintaining a seal.
+They are made from silicone (flexible) or FKM (chemical-resistant).
+Applications include pumps, valves, and instrumentation.
+Flexiparts can produce diaphragm grommets tailored for sealed access points in industrial and precision systems.

 Edge Rubber Grommet